diarmuidoconnor/distributed-systems-module/topic00/talk-1/overview.md

 # Overview.

-The context and specific technology stack for this module.
+The context, themes, and structures for this module.